Carmelsoft/EthereumDAppforSupplyChainMngmt/README.md

 The following are steps to compile the contracts developed in solidity:

 1. Download and install npm and [ nodejs ]( https://nodejs.org/en/ ).
-2. Install [Ganache](https://www.trufflesuite.com/docs/ganache/quickstart) development blockchain.
-We utilized the Ganache user interface.
+2. Install the [Ganache](https://www.trufflesuite.com/docs/ganache/quickstart) development blockchain.
+We utilize the Ganache user interface as our local test blockchain.

 ![Ganache](images/Ganache.PNG)

-3. Install [Metamask](https://metamask.io/) Wallet for your browser.
+3. Install the [Metamask](https://metamask.io/) Wallet as a Chrome browser plug-in.
 You can create a user account in Metamask then connect this account to the Rinkeby network.
 Copy your Metamask mnemonic and place it in the .env file (MNEMONIC variable):

 ![Metamask](images/Metamask.PNG)

 4. Go to [Infura](https://infura.io) and create an account.
-Infura is used as a pathway from your app to the Ethereum network.
+Infura is used as a way for your app to connect with the Ethereum network.
 Create a new Infura project or use an existing project.
 Copy the project id and place it in the .env file (API_URL variable).

 5. Now that all of the infrastructure is set up, open the project in Visual Studio Code (VSCode):